 Paul Fraser, Past Chair (appointed)

 Paul has been a classroom teacher for over 20 years.
 In June 2017, he retired from his position as the Technological and Science Education Consultant for the Durham Catholic District School Board.
 Paul has an educational background in Aerospace Engineering Technology from Ryerson and worked in the manufacturing, mobile equipment, light rail transit, and aviation sectors as a designer, manufacturing and quality assurance engineering technologist, and operations managment for several years before becoming an educator.
-Paul is very passionate about tech ed, especially raising the profile of all tech educators and providing avenues for professional development.
+Paul is very passionate about technological education, especially raising the profile of all technological educators and providing avenues for professional development.

 Bob Fularski, Treasurer